Inspire the next generation with the knowledge of Christ through the University of

 by School of Ministry faculty supervisors several months prior to registration.

-knowledge appropriate to professional competency for pastoral leadership.
-An annotated
+to professional competency for pastoral leadership.
+The annotated bibliography consists

-be followed by description of the thesis, argumentation, and significance of the work.
-Bibliographies
+of the thesis, argumentation, and significance of each text.

 The MCM program also incorporates a mentoring process in which students are paired